blugnu/go-mediator/README.md

 This means that when code under test makes mediator requests, an appropriate handler must be registered by that test and *removed* when done (so that other tests can register their own handlers for the same request type if necessary).

-To achieve this, the handler registration functions return a registration reference which provides a single method: `Remove()`.
+To achieve this, the handler registration functions return a registration reference, providing a single method: `Remove()`.

 ```golang
 func TestSomethingThatMakesMediatorRequests(t *testing.T) {